darthmanwe/lorekeeper/NKGE_Project_Design_Document.md

 This document specifies the architecture, implementation plan, and evaluation strategy for the **Narrative Knowledge Graph Engine (Lorekeeper / LKGE)** — an agentic interactive storytelling system that uses a live Neo4j knowledge graph as the memory and consistency backbone for LLM-powered narrative generation.

-The system is directly analogous to production graph-RAG platforms such as data2.ai's reView product, applying identical retrieval and governance patterns to creative narrative rather than document intelligence.
-Every segment generated is grounded in a continuously updated graph of characters, locations, events, and causal chains — eliminating contradiction and enabling true narrative persistence across long story arcs.
+The system is directly analogous to production graph-RAG platforms, applying identical retrieval and governance patterns to creative narrative rather than document intelligence.
+Every segment generated is grounded in a continuously updated graph of characters, locations, events, and causal chains, specifically designed for eliminating contradiction and enabling true narrative persistence across long story arcs.

-> **Portfolio Goal:** This project demonstrates end-to-end applied ML engineering: extraction pipelines, dual-mode RAG retrieval, contradiction detection, graph governance, and a rigorous evaluation harness.
-It directly closes the evaluation gap in the existing project portfolio and provides a concrete, working artifact to discuss with data2.ai and similar employers.

 ---